The Surgery

 Your ability to return to work depends on many factors, such as the nature of your work.
 If you do office work, you should be able to return sooner than someone with a physically demanding job.
 A survey of living liver donors showed 50% of donors were back to work within four weeks.
 About 75% were on the job within eight weeks, and all of them were back to work within 12 weeks.
 For your purposes, you might plan on 12 weeks and hope for something shorter.

 You may still not be 100% at the 12-week mark.
-Most donors say it takes four to six months before getting back to your pre-donation self.
+Most donors say it takes four to six months before getting back to their pre-donation self.

 - Pain.
 This is a certainty, and it is one aspect of donation that donors tend to underestimate.
-Fortunately, pain can be managed through medication after surgery.
+Fortunately, pain can be managed through medication.

 - Reoperation.
 Some complications may be significant enough that you need to go back into surgery.
 Research shows reoperation occurs in 2% or less of donations.
 Examples of major complications that require reoperation include incisional hernia, bleeding, reduced or stopped bile flow, and bile leakage.